ch-stark/virtpolicies/content.md

     * Create `Subscription` (Channel: `stable`, Approval: `Automatic`).
 * **Discussion Points:**
     * *Do we version-lock the Operator (Manual approval) or allow auto-upgrades?*
-    * *Do we need different policies for different OpenShift versions?*

 ### 2. The "HyperConverged" Config Policy
 * **Goal:** Standardize the behavior of the virtualization engine.